The Man From UNCLE

 amusement.
 "Maybe when these guys can take you two, you'll be finished.

-Besides, it's just snow and rain in New York anyway."
+Besides, it's just snow and rain in

 This was undoubtedly the worst start of a